dominodatalab/domino-code-assist-docs/docs/app/example/stock.md

 <img class="screenshot" src="../../../screenshots/app-example-stock-preview-selected.png">

 Now we're going to use the Prophet package to build a simple time series model for predicting future stock prices.
-First install the package.
+First install the package by running the following command in a new cell in the notebook.

 ```
 !pip install prophet
 ```

-Then import the package and reduce the level of logging.
+Then import the package and reduce the level of logging as follows:

 ```python
 from prophet import Prophet